surajrwt55/Smartdata_website/README.md

 # Smartdata_website
-I developing this website using PHP
+ Developing this website using PHP